DuduNord/CrealityLight/README.md

    1. immediately (turn off the printer also)
    1. after a cooldown delay : the RPI is turned off immedately and the printer after some time (delay fixed in the ATTINY firmware)
    1. after a print, when the RPI does turn off the printer because of the idle time.
+I also connect an emergency push button (direct connection) and plan to use a SmartFilamentSensor

 ## ATTINY connection